miano-kamuru/1000-Python-Exercises/README.md

 🐍 A personal challenge to write 1000 python scripts, its part of my daily plan for studying python.
 Each script is a self-contained console program designed to practise and maintain python skills.

 # 🎯 Goals
-* Deepen understanding of python syntax and built-in modules
+* Deepen my understanding of python syntax and built-in modules
 * Explore a wide range of programming concepts (Algorithms,File I/O, Data structures, etc.)
 * Build a personal refference of small, runnable examples
-* Learn houdini surface operators (sops)
+* Study houdini surface operators (sops) bit by bit.
 * Stay consistent